TheSethRose/LLM-Tools/README.md

 # LLM Tools

 A collection of tools designed to help with using a Large Language Model (LLM) to assist with development and debugging.
+This repository also includes Windsurf and Taskmaster rules for AI-assisted development workflows.

 ## Tools Overview